szwiep/py_SBeLT/THEORY.md

 ### Entrainment

 With this general set-up, transport in **'py_SBeLT'** is treated as a stochastic process.
 The number of entrainment events and the particle travel distance are random variables that are indexed to time and space.
-Entrainment events are sampled from the Poisson probability mass function (pmf).
+Entrainment events are sampled from the Poisson probability mass function (pmf) (Figure 1).
 The Poisson pmf expresses the probability that a specific number of events will occur within a time interval according to the rate constant &#955;.
 This means particle entrainment is treated as independent events between the **'num_subregions'** (see readme.md and paper.md) and between each iteration.
 For example, &#955; is specified within the **'parameter.yaml'** file as &#955;<sub>1</sub>.
 Therefore, the Poisson pmf is fixed for any given simulation.
 However, for each